arc-language/arc-lang/parser/PACKAGE.md

 func (s *BaseArcParserListener) EnterReturnStmt(ctx *ReturnStmtContext)
     EnterReturnStmt is called when production returnStmt is entered.

+func (s *BaseArcParserListener) EnterReturnType(ctx *ReturnTypeContext)
+    EnterReturnType is called when production returnType is entered.

 func (s *BaseArcParserListener) EnterShiftExpression(ctx *ShiftExpressionContext)
     EnterShiftExpression is called when production shiftExpression is entered.